BestTimesToVisit.com Logo

 attraction

-Witness the grandeur of the Lincoln Memorial, Washington Monument, and World War II Memorial bathed in the soft glow of dawn.
-This is your chance to experience these iconic symbols of American history without the daytime crowds, offering a profound sense of peace and reflection.
-Arrive before 7 AM for the best light and quietest atmosphere.
+Beat the crowds and witness the iconic monuments – Lincoln Memorial, Washington Monument, and WWII Memorial – bathed in the soft glow of dawn.
+The stillness offers a profound connection to history, and the crisp morning air is invigorating.
+Arrive before 7 AM for the best light and quiet.

 Best time: Apr-Oct